larfef/miniRT/README.md

 check how many ray intersect another object set the shadow factor [0, 1] based on the number of intersection mulitply the shape color by the shadow factor

+//cylinder

+fix error with coordinate: coordinate must be the center of the cylinder instead of the center of the base of the cylinder